irdest/irdest/licenses/README.md

 ## Website and Documentation

-The documentation & web site of qaul.net are published under the [Creative Commons Attribution 4.0 International](cc-by.md) license.
+The documentation & web site of qaul are published under the [Creative Commons Attribution 4.0 International](cc-by.md) license.

 Feel free to edit, change and redistribute the documentation to